ToolBox Guide to

 2. Download latest SCCM integration client from here

-3. Download latest script and update the top section of the script (Variables section) with the correct values for your environment.
+3. Download latest script from GitHub and update the top section of the script (Variables section) with the correct values for your environment.
 You can also un-comment out the section at the bottom to enable emailing results (whether success or fail).
 I've also included an AirWatch jpg for you to use as the Application icon in Software Center.

 4. Create folder on your SCCM server that includes all 3 of those files